rackerlabs/lambda-uploader/README.md

 ### Configuration File
-The lambda uploader expects a directory with, at a minimum, your lambda function and a `lambda.json` file.
+The lambda uploader expects a directory with, at a minimum, your lambda function and a `lambda.json` configuration file in the same directory.
 It is not necessary to set requirements in your config file since the lambda uploader will also check for and use a requirements.txt file.

 Please note that you can leave the `vpc` object out of your config if you want your lambda function to use your default VPC and subnets.
 If you wish to use your lambda